styled-components/styled-components/README.md

 Nothing fancy happening here, just a button.

-Let's say someplace else you want to reuse most of the styles, but want to make the color and border color `tomato` instead of `palevioletred`.
-Instead of factoring out the CSS into a separate function or, dare I say it, copy and pasting the styles, we make this easy!
+Let's say someplace else you want to reuse _most_ of the styles, but you want the color and border color to be `tomato` instead of `palevioletred`.

-You can simply use `styled` like a function and pass in the previous component to override some styles, but preserving all the others:
+To do this, you can call `styled` as a function and pass in the previous component.
+Then you style that like any other styled-component, except it overrides the styles you pass in and keeps the not overridden ones around:

 ```JSX
 // Tomatobutton.js